IVF IN THE CZECH REPUBLIC

 There is no government body in the United States which directly regulates the assisted reproduction technologies.
 The fertility industry in US has a lot more freedom than other branches of medicine and health.
 This is because most of the research on infertility is not funded by the federal government of the USA.
 When it comes to regulations of medical specialities the infertility treatment and technologies is in the group of least submitted to those regulations.
 Ethical questions and standards can be freely defined by the physicians and researchers themselves.

 The infertility clinics in the United Stated unlike those in most of Europe are not required to be licensed by law.
 There are no proper regulations and standards for egg donor care and recruitment methods.
-The legislations of the reproductive technologies in USA are in a so called state of “laissez-faire” which means policy of non-intervention.
+The legislations of the reproductive technologies in the USA are in a so-called state of “laissez-faire” which means policy of non-intervention.
 This happens because a lot of researchers and physicians are opposing the regulations that are rising.
 There is however no doubt that some kind of oversight is needed if the goal is to provide reproductive care on the highest level of quality available and to minimize the risks.
-This should not however worry you about the quality of treatment in USA which is at high standards it only means that such matters should be controlled by a qualified regulatory body.
+This should not, however, worry you about the quality of treatment in the USA which is at high standards it only means that such matters should be controlled by a qualified regulatory body.
 Physicians and researchers of the USA believe that the oversight ought to be done by an institution coming from the medical community.
-To sum up, If you want to travel to the United States for IVF with Egg donation there are really none legal restrictions you should worry about.
+To sum up, If you want to travel to the United States for IVF with Egg donation there are really no legal restrictions you should worry about.
 USA is regulations-free when it comes to procedures in this area and when it comes to IVF, PGD, egg donations and so on you have a green light.

 Using donated eggs and embryos in treating infertility is legal in Mexico.
-Egg donation and embryo donation is widely available and accessible.
+Egg donation and embryo donation in Mexico is widely available and accessible.
 It is legal to freeze the fertilized eggs and store them for future use – oocyte cryopreservation.
 Egg donation, PGD or PND are not explicitly regulated by law in Mexico.
 The General Health Law and the Regulation on Scientific Research states that the assisted reproduction is permitted when solving infertility problems that otherwise could not be fixed by other means.

 There must be respect for social, cultural and moral beliefs of the couple even when they are different from the beliefs of the investigating body.

-Benefit of the embryo
+The benefit of the embryo

 The regulation of The General Health Law and the Regulation on Scientific Research also mandates that the research on embryos can only be conducted in the matter that it benefits the embryo and the pregnant mother.
 It also has to be ensured that their safety is guaranteed and no severe risks are involved.

 Greek law focuses on ensuring that the usage of assisted reproductive technologies are in the best interest of the conceived child.
-Greece is a good place for egg donation procedures when it comes to legislations.
+Greece is a good place for egg donation procedures when it comes to legislation.

 The Greek law states that: